9/11 self-professed mastermind still awaits trial 2 decades later - NewsBreak

 The difficulty in holding a trial for Mohammed and other Guantanamo prisoners is partly rooted in what the U.S. did with him after his 2003 capture.

 Mohammed and his co-defendants were initially held in secret prisons abroad.
 Hungry for information that might lead to the capture of other al-Qaida figures, CIA operatives subjected them to enhanced interrogation techniques that were tantamount to torture, human rights groups say.
-Mohammed was waterboarded — made to feel that he was drowning — 183 times.22-year-old motorcyclist killed in crash
+Mohammed was waterboarded — made to feel that he was drowning — 183 times.

 A Senate investigation later concluded the interrogations didn’t lead to any valuable intelligence.
 But it has sparked endless pretrial litigation over whether FBI reports on their statements can be used against them — a process not subject to speedy trial rules used in civilian courts.